Unreleased Halo games: Nintendo DS game

 In 2007, IGN co-founder Matt Casamassina wrote a blog post about a Halo game in development by n-Space for the Nintendo DS.
 Casamassina claimed to have played the game, and later uploaded a video to IGNs YouTube channel showcasing footage of a multiplayer match between him and IGN associate editor Mark Bozon.
 The game's existence was called into question by journalists, who speculated the footage was either completely fabricated or instead taken from a modded version of GoldenEye: Rogue Agent.
 When asked about the game's existence, Bungie developers Brian Gerard and Frank O'Connor stated that although studios would occasionally pitch Nintendo DS Halo games to Microsoft, no pitch had ever been approved.

-For many years, the Nintendo DS Halo game was considered either fake or lost media, as Casamassina did not keep a copy of the demo he was provided.
+For many years, the Nintendo DS Halo game was considered either fake or lost, as Casamassina did not keep a copy of the demo he was provided.
 In March 2025, the YouTube channel "Did You Know Gaming?" uploaded a video in which several n-Space developers were interviewed about the game, to which they asserted its existence.
-Visual effects James J. Inziello stated Microsoft had in fact greenlit production on the game, but Nintendo halted the project before development progressed passed the prototype phase.
+Visual effects James J. Inziello stated Microsoft had in fact greenlit production on the game, but Nintendo halted the project before development progressed past the prototype phase.
 Inziello believed Nintendo was dissatisfied with n-Space after the troubled development of the 2005 game Geist.

 343 Industries/Halo Studios era (2011–present)

 Halo Mega Bloks

 Halo Mega Bloks would have revolved around the Halo line of Mega Bloks, a construction set toy owned by the Canadian company Mega Brands.
 Several journalists compared the gameplay to Lego games, as it featured a third-person perspective, toy brick renditions of Halo weapons and enemies, the ability to create structures with the bricks while in combat, and a general family friendly tone.
 Notable game mechanics would have included customizable vehicles, a cooperative mode, and a survival mode.

 Development likely began in 2013 by the company n-Space, who was mostly known for porting games to the Nintendo DS and Wii.
 It went by the codename Haggar and ran on Unreal Engine 3.
 The exact reason for the cancellation is unknown, although Robert Purchese of Eurogamer speculates it may have been due to unfortunate timing.
 Halo Mega Bloks was developed as an Xbox 360 exclusive title, and 2013 saw the release of the Xbox One.
 Purchese believes Microsoft was concerned that an Xbox 360 exclusive game would have limited appeal.
 The existence of the game was not publicly known until 2017, when the YouTube channel "PtoPOnline" uploaded footage of the unfinished prototype.
-Head of 343 Industries Bonnie Ross later released a statement about the game, and noted, "Haggar had a lot of fun ideas and invention behind it, but ultimately didn’t progress beyond the early prototyping levels that are shown in the recent video.
+Head of 343 Industries Bonnie Ross later released a statement about the game, and noted, "Haggar had a lot of fun ideas and invention behind it, but ultimately didn't progress beyond the early prototyping levels that are shown in the recent video.
 This is just one example of several similar projects we have evaluated throughout the years – a process that we continue exploring on an ongoing basis."